International Standard Recording Code: Embedding ISRC in files

 Metadata formats are not generally interchangeable as format converters may fail to translate the data.
 As a result, it is recommended to perform the embedding separately for each format.

 Obtaining ISRCs

 The provision of ISRCs is overseen by appointed national ISRC agencies.
 These national ISRC agencies issue codes directly to the public and may also utilize authorized ISRC Managers to issue ISRCs.
 In the United States, the appointed agency is RIAA.
 ISRC codes can be obtained in large blocks directly from RIAA for an administrative fee ($95 at time of this publication), in quantities as little as 1 from ISRC.com ($2-$5), or in conjunction with other music-related services from other authorized ISRC managers.
-In territories where there is no national ISRC agency, users can obtain ISRC codes directly from IFPI or from ISRC.com and Quansic.
+In territories where there is no national ISRC agency, users can obtain ISRC codes directly from IFPI or from ISRC.com, Quansic and Sound Credit.